 Cordova is a very small town located in the state of North Carolina.
 With a population of 1,653 people and just one neighborhood, Cordova is the 330th largest community in North Carolina.

-When you are in Cordova, you'll notice that it is more blue-collar than most other communities in America.
-43.30% of Cordova’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cordova is a blue-collar town, with 43.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cordova is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Cordova who work in teaching (19.73%), office and administrative support (15.71%), and business and financial occupations (9.39%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cordova is worth considering.